 Much more than it can do.
-At this time, EXPGUI can't change atom types.
-It cannot create or edit soft constraints or hard constraints, other than atomic and profile constraints.
+At this time, EXPGUI can't delete atoms or change their type.
+It cannot create or edit soft constraints or hard constraints, other than atomic constraints.
 It cannot be used on magnetic scattering parameters or on single-crystal histograms.
-It also can't be used change the range of data used or the excluded data regions.
+It can't even change the profile function number.
+It also can't change the excluded data regions.

-New features are planned for EXPGUI, but EXPEDT is a huge program and EXPGUI will never have all the features in EXPEDT.
-I will consider suggestions for adding more functionality to EXPGUI if requested and the job is reasonably tractable.
+I hope to add some of these capabilities in the future, but EXPEDT is a huge program and it is unlikely that anyone will replace it any time soon.
+I will consider adding more functionality if requested and the job is reasonably tractable.

 What type of computers will EXPGUI run on?

-EXPGUI requires a working version of Tcl/Tk, scripting language.
+EXPGUI requires Tcl/Tk.
 While that is somewhat restrictive, it still means that EXPGUI will run on many more platforms than GSAS does.
 Most of the development has been done in LINUX with some testing on SGI and Windows-95 systems.
 I expect that EXPGUI will run on all platforms where GSAS does (except perhaps VMS).

 Who is to blame for EXPGUI?